 3. My antivirus says that the installer or one of the contained files is a virus or trojan.

 Unfortunately these days, antivirus companies classify anything new as malware/trojan/virus especially if the software isn't digital signed (which is costly).
 The process of fixing the false positive detection for each antivirus vendor is a lengthy one and problematic.
 Some companies like McAfee and TrendMicro, refuse to correct the false positive detection despite being provided with the files and explanation of what they do, even worse, you can't even speak with someone to reconsider their classification.
 Microsoft's Windows Defender, will keep flagging the files as malicious for weeks after they were submitted as false positives and their online scanner and their analyst classify them as non-malicious.

-If you’ve downloaded the drivers from the official links then the virus warning is a false positive.
+If you’ve downloaded the files from the official links then the virus warning is a false positive.
 While it’s highly unlikely that the installer would be compromised and be infected with viruses, if you really want to be sure then you can submit the driver package for analysis to www.virustotal.com for a wider analysis.

 v1.00 [10 May 2018] - Initial version